fitzgen/rust-conf-2019/slides.md

 * as we saw with our first triangle svg, pen plotters don't support all the features that software SVG renderers do
-* for example, software renderers will fill in shapes with colors or gradients
+* software renderers will fill in shapes with colors or gradients
     * if you want the plotter to fill a shape, you need to create a cross-hatch pattern, or some other set of paths for it to draw that will fill the shape
-* software
+* software renderers draw elements in order, and later elements can cover up earlier elements so you can't see them
+    * a pen plotter will draw the first element, then draw the second element, and now you have two elements drawn on top of each other
+    * if you want new elements to cover up old ones, you need to program that behavior yourself, and only generate paths for things that are visible
 * once you start running into these problems, it is a good time to consider reaching for a library or framework

+(TODO: maybe this slide and the intro to fart on the next slides are too much of a non-sequitor?
+Should I move the intro to fart to the speeding-up-the-feedback-loop part?)

 ---

 # “fitzgen's art”

+???

+* or, if you're the type of person who thinks making their own pottery glaze from scratch is a good idea, then you can also make your own computational geometry library
+* I started collecting my crates and utilities together into my own personal framework, which I titled "fitzgen's art"
+* but, as a name, "fitzgen's art" was too bloated
+  * so to release some of the pressure...

 ---

 # “.green[f].opacity-half[itzgen's] .green[art]” ➟ “.green[fart]”

----

-# TODO: Crystals
+???

+* I shortened it to "fart"
+* hence the "flatulence" part of this talk's title
+* OK, I promise that was the only fart joke in this talk, nothing else is going to slip out

 ---